-It is generally assumed that a universal, unconditional basic (citizens’) income (UBI) will be a good idea at some future date, but not until formidable problems have been solved, notably over Housing Benefit.
-We can bring at least discussion into the mainstream immediately, without minimizing problems.
+It is generally assumed that a UBI must wait until formidable problems have been solved, notably over Housing Benefit.
+But there is a climate emergency.
+We can discuss it now, without minimizing problems.

 The welfare state always had a serious flaw.
 The withdrawal of means tested benefits is a form of taxation, as the graph above shows.
 It is from the report by a Think Tank set up by Iain Duncan Smith which set out the case for the Universal Credit: Dynamic Benefits: Towards Welfare that Works (Sept 2009).